Michael Harris II Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.18 team ERA ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.23).

-- Rockies pitchers combine to rank 25th in baseball in home runs given up (91 total, 1.3 per game).
+- The Rockies give up the fifth-most home runs in baseball (94 total, 1.3 per game).

-- Lamet makes the start for the Rockies, his fourth of the season.
-He is 1-3 with a 10.80 ERA and 26 strikeouts in 21 2/3 innings pitched.
+- Seabold gets the start for the Rockies, his ninth of the season.
+He is 1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched.

-- His most recent time out was on Sunday against the San Diego Padres, when the righty tossed five innings, surrendering two earned runs while allowing six hits.
+- The right-hander last pitched on Monday against the Boston Red Sox, when he tossed six innings, allowing one earned run while giving up six hits.

-- The 30-year-old has amassed a 10.80 ERA and 10.8 strikeouts per nine innings in 15 games this season, while giving up a batting average of .362 to his opponents.
+- In 15 games this season, the 27-year-old has put up a 4.70 ERA and 7 strikeouts per nine innings, while giving up a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.